Is Surrogacy Legal in the State of Washington?

 Surrogacy is permitted and pre-birth parentage orders are typically available.

-Washington provides a comprehensive statutory framework for both gestational and genetic (traditional) surrogacy.
-Compensated surrogacy agreements are enforceable when statutory safeguards are followed, and courts routinely issue parentage orders recognizing intended parents.
+Washington provides a comprehensive, supportive legal framework for both gestational and genetic (traditional) surrogacy.
+Compensated arrangements are permitted, and courts commonly issue parentage orders when statutory requirements are met.

 Interested in becoming a Surrogate or Intended Parent with